-Hong Kong's Securities and Futures Commission (SFC) has updated its circular on the requirements for ESG Funds to disclose information relating to their investment objective and investment strategy, and a revision of the SFC Fund Manager Code of Conduct to require the management, and disclosure of climate related risks by fund managers.36 in Japan, the Financial Services Agency (FSA) has also updated its Stewardship Code, setting out its expectations for financial institutions to disclose their voting records.
-It also has a proposed law that listed companies will need to provide annual public sustainability disclosures, which is expected to come into force in 2023.
+Hong Kong's Securities and Futures Commission (SFC) has updated its circular on the requirements for ESG Funds to disclose information relating to their investment objective and investment strategy, and a revision of the SFC Fund Manager Code of Conduct to require the management, and disclosure of climate related risks by fund managers.
+The Stock Exchange of Hong Kong held a consultation on its proposal to enhance climate-related disclosures under the ESG framework to align them with ISSB standards.

 India has reporting standards requiring emissions data from certain listed entities.
-The Securities and Exchange Board of India has further released a consultation paper on a proposal to regulate ESG funds' portfolio and stewardship activities.
+The Securities and Exchange Board of India recently established regulatory requirements for ESG funds' portfolio and stewardship activities.